preslavmihaylov/booknotes/architecture/clean-architecture/part-2/README.md

 ## Conclusion
-These are the three major sotware engineering paradigms ever invented.
+These are the three major software engineering paradigms ever invented.

 None of them adds anything to our capabilities, they only take away something from us.
 Hence, realize that software is not a rapidly-evolving discipline.
 It has stayed the same ever since Alan Turing wrote his first line of code.

-All programs consists of some permutation of sequence, selection, iteration and indirection.
+All programs consist of some permutation of sequence, selection, iteration and indirection.
 Nothing more, nothing less.
-It is only our tools and knowledge of how to write software which has evolved.
+It is only our tools and knowledge of how to write software that has evolved.